tauri-apps/tauri-docs/docs/distribution/updater.md

 ```
 ***
 Environment variables used to sign with the Tauri `bundler`:
-If they are set, and `tauri.conf.json` expose the public key, the bundler will automatically generate and sign the updater artifacts.
+If they are set, and `tauri.conf.json` exposes the public key, the bundler automatically generates and signs the updater artifacts.
 `TAURI_PRIVATE_KEY`  Path or String of your private key
 `TAURI_KEY_PASSWORD`  Your private key password (optional)